-This is a hands on session where you will discuss what you would like to learn about your calculators, carry out some calculations such as finding a mean, standard deviation and correlation coefficient and identify possible pitfalls with using the calculator.
+This is a hands on session where you will discuss what you would like to learn about your calculators, carry out some calculations such as finding a mean, standard deviation and correlation coefficient and identify possible pitfalls with using your calculator.
 (Models FX83, FX85 ONLY).

 In order to enrol on ANY teaching course you need to pass a numeracy skills test.
 This workshop is designed to introduce you to the structure of the tests as well as to familiarise you with the maths involved; both written and mental arithmetic.
-This is a highly interactive session so please come along ready to share ideas and to do some maths!
+This is a highly interactive session so please come along ready to share ideas and do some maths!

 This workshop is for students about to embark on a research project that will require the use of a questionnaire to collect data and information.
 At the workshop you will learn to design a questionnaire by considering your research and what survey questions will provide you with the data and information you will need to carry out the analysis.
-The design is dictated by the information you want to collect therefore we will consider types of questions, layout, order and delivery.
-Remember a well thought out and worded questionnaire will make it easier for your participation group to respond and give you useful data!
+The design is dictated by the information you want to collect, therefore we will consider types of questions, layout, order and delivery.
+Remember a well thought out questionnaire will make it easier for your participation group to respond and give you useful data!

-This workshop will provide students an introduction to statistical analysis mainly focusing on descriptive statistics.
+This workshop will provide you with an introduction to statistical analysis mainly focusing on descriptive statistics.
 For descriptive statistics, the data is initially described and summarised using graphs and statistical quantities (e.g. frequencies, percentages, mean, median, bar charts etc).
 The workshop will explore the different data types, their characteristics and how to distinguish between them.
 These steps are essential for setting the scene and carrying out any statistical tests.